- Writing for the VCH

 The Gloucestershire County History Trust is pleased to record good progress in South Gloucestershire.
 The first sections of the history of Yate, north of Bristol, have been drafted, and plans for further neighbouring parishes, to form a future Volume XIV, are progressing.
 This will be a significant and welcome extension of coverage for the VCH in the historic county.

 The editorial groundwork has now been completed for a future volume (XV) covering Cheltenham and surrounding parishes.
-Research on the medieval period starts in October 2013.
+Research on the medieval period began in October 2013, followed by the start of work on the Early Modern period in Spring 2014.

 Concurrently, similar groundwork has been carried out for a future volume (XVI) covering Cirencester and district.
 Research on the medieval period starts in October 2013 - both this and the Cheltenham work are being undertaken by Dr Beth Hartland, an experienced medievalist.